GW391/Avocado/README.md

 	HTMLPurifier 6.9.1

 # Install
-   - Copy the Avacado folder to your web server, you can rename this as needed.
+   - Copy the Avocado folder to your web server, you can rename this as needed.
    - Share this folder on your website
    - Ensure that your new folder can run PHP scrips
    - Your web server should be able to access all folders, but your web user only needs to browse the root, css, images, and if used the podcast folder.

-- Browse to the Avacado folder in your web browser.
+- Browse to the Avocado folder in your web browser.
 - You will be presented with a setup page enter the details.
 - here you will need your MySQL / MariaDB server details including